 Math says I should play Steel Stompy, but I'm in the middle of analysis paralysis here!
 We all know numbers don't tell the full story.
 Qualitatively, each of these decks have pros and cons.

-Pros: The deck is insanely powerful, and I think I’m a bit better than your average Chalice player.
-While my paper sample size is low, I can honestly claim that I have never missed a Chalice trigger, and I’ve won every tournament I’ve entered with the deck.
-That may be one win for one entry, but who’s counting?
+The deck is insanely powerful, and I think I'm a bit better than your average Chalice of the Void player.
+While my paper sample size is low, I can honestly claim that I have never missed a Chalice of the Void trigger, and I've won every tournament I've entered with the deck.
+That may be one win for one entry, but who's counting?

 Sometimes, shouting into the void provides clarity.
 Writing this article, a desperate plea for insight when I wasn't able to name a single card that I was sure I'd be registering, has brought something to light: I shouldn't play UW Delver.
 It's probably the right choice for many people playing in the Grand Prix, but I'm not one of them.
 I can now confidently announce one card I'm going to register: Lotus Petal.